• Skip to main content

 Monday April 12, 2021 by Mod 10 Comments

 Thai New Year is here!
 Although there is no water fight as usual this year, Thai people still celebrate this holiday with their families and loved ones.
 Songkran is also the period when road accidents are occurring at the highest rate and this period between 9th – 15th April is referred by the police as the ‘Seven Dangerous Days’ of the New Year.
-Most accidents are … [Read more...] about 10 Useful Phrases for Thai New Year
+Most accidents are caused … [Read more...] about 10 Useful Phrases for Thai New Year

 VIDEO: Thai Short Vowels